FornesBorja/recipes-backend-group/README.md

 ## Endpoints ⚙️

-You can find all endpoints here: [Postman Endpoints](https://documenter.getpostman.com/view/36919197/2sAXqqbhUj)
+You can find all endpoints here: [Postman Endpoints](https://documenter.getpostman.com/view/36919197/2sAXqqbhUj) <br/>
+In app > Http > Collections you can find the collection of the endpoint to import into your postman.

 ## Points of Improvement 💡